SSSL 2022 Pre-Conference Seminar

 Much has been said about the contemporary “global turn” in southern studies and its impact on the ways we think about race, ethnicity, region, and citizenship.
 While it has helped to increase the visibility of Latinx, Asian, Caribbean, and Native/Indigenous/First Nations populations, the stubborn persistence of a black-white racial paradigm coupled with the recent rise of white nationalism and xenophobia threaten to obscure and potentially erase their histories, cultures, and experiences.
 This seminar explores the future of this “global turn” and how multiethnic perspectives and approaches impact southern studies.
 Prior to the seminar, participants will circulate brief position papers (5 to 7 double-spaced pages) as well as a set of broader interpretive questions meant to foster discussion and develop potential collaborative projects.
 Possible topics include: connections to the larger Global South, contemporary immigration, and social justice activism within and among multiethnic communities.

-The deadline for application is December 15, 2021.
-Please apply to only one seminar.
-The application process is simple: send a paragraph to email@example.com describing how this seminar will be of benefit to your professional goals.
+Please apply to only one seminar before the deadline below.
+The application process is simple: send a paragraph to [email protected] describing how this seminar will be of benefit to your professional goals.
 (If the seminar description asks for additional materials, please also provide these documents.)
 In selecting participants, seminar leaders will strive for a diversity of different institutions, academic ranks, and intellectual backgrounds.
 Graduate students, non-tenure track faculty, and independent scholars are strongly encouraged to apply.
 There is no additional conference fee for seminar participation.
-Applicants will be notified of their acceptance by January 5, 2022.
+Applicants will be notified of their acceptance by June 10, 2022.